 General Assembly 2016

-The 142nd General Assembly will be held from Friday, June 3 to Monday, June 6, 2016 at York University, Toronto.
+The 142nd General Assembly was held from Friday, June 3 to Monday, June 6, 2016 at York University, Toronto.
 The Presbytery of East Toronto is the host for this year.

 For Church Leadership

 There are four “courts” in our Presbyterian system.
 Most of the important decisions that affect the church are made as women and men prayerfully meet to discern the mind of Christ.